Health Indicator Report of Electronic Cigarettes / Vape Products

-Electronic cigarettes are battery-powered devices that turn liquids into an aerosol.
-They are marketed under a variety of different names, but are most commonly referred to as electronic cigarettes, e-cigarettes, vape pens, mods, or tanks.
+Electronic cigarettes or vape products are battery-powered devices that turn liquids into an aerosol.
+They are marketed under a variety of different names, but are most commonly referred to as electronic cigarettes, e-cigarettes, vape products, mods, or tanks.
+They may also be known as JUUL, Vuse, Suorin, MarkTen, and Blu.
 The liquids frequently contain nicotine and flavors.
-Since 2011, Utah has seen a sharp increase in e-cigarette experimentation and use among youth.
-Given the uncertain public health impact of e-cigarettes and the potential for increasing nicotine addiction among young people, monitoring the use of e-cigarette products and enforcing and strengthening policies that regulate youth access are public health priorities for Utah.
+Since 2011, Utah has seen a sharp increase in vape product experimentation and use among youth.
+Given the uncertain public health impact of vaping and the potential for increasing nicotine addiction among young people, monitoring the use of vape products and enforcing and strengthening policies that regulate youth access are public health priorities for Utah.

 NotesExperimentation is defined as "ever tried"; current use is defined as use in the past 30 days.